webarch-coop/ansible-role-systemd/README.md

 ##### path

-The `path` variable is the path to the file to configure.
+The `path` variable is the path to the file to configure, this variables is required.

 ##### comment